melatran/finance-logger-typescript/README.md

 - create reusable code to be used by different types

 - `const addUID = <T>(obj: T) => {...}` the T allows access to the attributes passed when the object is created

+## Enums

+- store set of constants and associate them with a numeric value

+-